edgedb/rfcs/text/1015-full-text-search.rst

 =============

-There's a lot of functionality involved in supporting FTS, but it's a fairly niche thing, so it makes sense to create a ``module fts`` for all of the FTS tools.
+There's a lot of functionality involved in supporting FTS, but it's a fairly niche thing, so it makes sense to create a ``module std::fts`` for all of the FTS tools.

 In EdgeDB we should avoid having an explicit "document" scalar like ``tsvector``.
-Instead we can rely on various parameters, annotations and indexes to specify how the plain text ``str`` should be parsed into tokens.
+Instead we can rely on various parameters and indexes to specify how the plain text ``str`` should be parsed into tokens.
 This will allow us to keep the queries involving FTS mostly implementation agnostic.
 Some FTS backends may have functions specific to them, but the goal